XDZhelheim/cs323_project1/README.md

 We define a `Printer` class to print the result.
 With some special case like `int, float, char, ID, TYPE` , we need to specify its type like `TYPE: ` and `data` of `TreeNode`, in other cases, for symbols only `name` is needed or for parent node `name` adding line number is needed, with indent of 2 spaces.

 ## 3 Conclusion

+In this project, we implemented a simple lexer and parser which can print parse tree or error message.
+The difficulty we met is that how to print out the structure of parse tree.
+Therefore, we designed a tree data structure to store the tokens it parsed, and create internal nodes to represent a production.
+At last, print the parse tree by tree traversal.
+For error detection, we considered all error possibilities and used bison's error recovery function.
+When writing this, we met many shift/reduce conflicts, and tried to resolve them.
+However, there are sill a few that remained unsolved, which should be improved in the future.